 Offering growth opportunities and performance-based incentives

-Providing employees with opportunities for professional growth and advancement is crucial to prevent them from seeking career progression elsewhere.
-Opportunities for professional growth are key in improving employee morale within an organization.
+Providing employees with opportunities for professional growth and advancement is crucial to preventing them from seeking career progression elsewhere.
+Opportunities for professional growth are key to improving employee morale within an organization.

 In addition, offering incentives based on performance is an effective way to motivate employees.
 Performance-based incentives help employees feel valued for their contributions, positively affecting morale.